KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 full disclosure signals a commitment to transparency and bolsters trust in the scientific process.

-Financial relationships—such as employment, consultancies, stock ownership, honoraria, patents, and paid expert testimony—are easily identifiable and often perceived as potential conflicts of interest, posing risks to the credibility of journals, authors, and science itself.
+Financial relationships -- such as employment, consultancies, stock ownership, honoraria, patents, and paid expert testimony -- are easily identifiable and often perceived as potential conflicts of interest, posing risks to the credibility of journals, authors, and science itself.
 Other interests, including personal relationships, academic competition, and intellectual beliefs, may also represent or be perceived as conflicts.

-Authors should refrain from agreements with study sponsors—both for-profit and nonprofit—that impede access to all study data or hinder their ability to analyze, interpret, and publish manuscripts independently.
+Authors should refrain from agreements with study sponsors -- both for-profit and nonprofit -- that impede access to all study data or hinder their ability to analyze, interpret, and publish manuscripts independently.
 Policies dictating where authors may publish infringe upon academic freedom principles.
 Authors may be required to share such